-Preparation of Contracts (15 hours)
+30-Hour Nevada Pre-License Course: Preparation of Contracts (15 hours)

-Course Description
+Curriculum Description

 As a real estate professional, you will be required to handle and understand various real estate contracts.
 Whether you are new to the real estate market or an established expert, you must understand the fundamentals of the contracts used in Nevada real estate transactions.
-This course reviews the most common Nevada forms every Nevada real estate student must know before taking the state licensing exam and becoming a licensed, practicing real estate agent in Nevada.
+This course section reviews the most common Nevada forms every Nevada real estate student must know before taking the state licensing exam and becoming a licensed, practicing real estate agent in Nevada.
 The contracts we will review include listing agreements, property management agreements, lease agreements, disclosures, and various addendums, as well as other key forms.
 Since many disputes in a real estate transaction can be tied back to contracts, this is essential information for you to know.

-Course Chapters
+Chapter List

-This course contains 9 chapters and a proctored course final exam:
+This topic is covered in 9 chapters:

-Chapter 1 - Exclusive Authorization and Right to Sell, Exchange, or Lease Brokerage Listing Agreement (ER)
+- 1. Exclusive Authorization and Right to Sell, Exchange, or Lease Brokerage Listing Agreement (ER)

-Chapter 2 - Exclusive Agency Listing Agreement (EA)
+- 2. Exclusive Agency Listing Agreement (EA)

-Chapter 3 - Residential Property Management Agreement
+- 3. Residential Property Management Agreement

-Chapter 4 - Residential Lease Agreement
+- 4. Residential Lease Agreement

-Chapter 5 - Property Condition Report
+- 5. Property Condition Report

-Chapter 6 - Addendums to Purchase Agreement
+- 6. Addendums to Purchase Agreement

-Chapter 7 - Other Residential Forms
+- 7. Other Residential Forms

-Chapter 8 - Miscellaneous Forms
+- 8. Miscellaneous Forms

-Chapter 9 - Disclosures and More
+- 9. Disclosures and More

-Course Objectives
+Learning Objectives

-By the time you have completed this course, you will have learned:
+By the time you have completed this section, you will have learned: